Benchmarking shade in NSW playgrounds

 Community survey findings (386 respondents) were clear that playground users want more shade.
 Tree shade was generally preferred.

-Contact CINSW-SkinCancerPrevention@health.nsw.gov.au for more more detailed findings including the comprehensive research summary.
+Contact CINSW-SkinCancerPrevention@health.nsw.gov.au with any questions.
 Our project team is interested in meeting with planners, designers and industry partners to share the research findings and plan next steps together.